 Chapter 1.
-What is all in one solar street lights?
+What are all-in-one solar street lights?

 Now let’s go through the details of each module one by one

-Monocrystalline and polycrystalline solar panels are two different solar panels which are widely applied in the solar industry.
+Monocrystalline and polycrystalline solar panels are two different solar panels that are widely applied in the solar industry.

 Generally speaking, monocrystalline performs better than polycrystalline, especially in cold weather they have higher energy conversion rates than polycrystalline.
-To data, Sunpower monocrystalline solar panel can reach as much as 24.1% conversion rates.
+To data, Sunpower monocrystalline solar panels can reach as much as 24.1% conversion rates.

-So, Monocrystalline panels are installed in all in one solar street lights due to its limited size.
+So, Monocrystalline panels are installed in all-in-one solar street lights due to their limited size.

 These solar panels act as the role of energy collecting and conversion, in the daytime, they collect energy from the sun and then convert them into electric power which will be stored in batteries as chemical energy.

-Suffice it to say, as light sources LEDs are prevailing among illuminating market, for its high performance in energy-saving.
-It definitely can be counted as a new generation of lighting solution.
+Suffice it to say, as light sources LEDs are prevailing among illuminating market, for their high performance in energy-saving.
+It definitely can be counted as a new generation of lighting solutions.

 LED types vary in size and watts, such as 3528, 3030, 5050, 5630, to adapt to different applications.

-Batteries cycle times is also affected by the depth of discharge(DoD), we will talk more in Chapter 5.
+Batteries cycle times are also affected by the depth of discharge(DoD), we will talk more in Chapter 5.

-There are two main types of deep-cycle batteries existed in the solar battery market: lead acid and lithium.
+There are two main types of deep-cycle batteries that existed in the solar battery market: lead-acid and lithium.

-Why do all in one solar street lights use lithium-ion battery?
+5 reasons why do all-in-one solar street lights use lithium-ion batteries?

 - Flooded lead-acid batteries require maintenance, say, equalization

-- Lithium is capable of surviving irregular discharging and maintenance free.
+- Lithium is capable of surviving irregular discharging and is maintenance-free.

 However, manufacturers often use two types of lithium-ion battery